 How to Factor in Unusual Expenses

 Next, you need to make any necessary adjustments to CFADS from your cash flow statement.
-Specifically, unusual, one-time events such as a significant expenditure or an unexpected influx of cash that are not representative of the businesses’ annual cash flow.
-For example, perhaps a business (small restaurant) had to purchase personal protective equipment due to a pandemic or had to pay a premium to its suppliers because of supply chain issues.
+Specifically, unusual, one-time events such as a significant expenditure or an unexpected influx of cash that are not representative of the businesses’ typical annual cash flow.
+For example, perhaps in a particular year a business (small restaurant) had to purchase personal protective equipment due to a pandemic or had to pay a premium to its suppliers because of supply chain issues.
 That should not be an annual expense, but a one-time expenditure necessary to remain in business during a global crisis.
 It would not impact the business’s CFADS reality in a typical year and could be added back for a more accurate picture.

 Another example might be litigation.
 Perhaps the business was unjustly sued, and the litigation resolved in their favor.
 Associated legal expenses could signify a one-time drain on the business that should not hamper its ability to pay off debt in the future.
 Analyzing several years’ of statements helps identify these one-off events to present a clearer picture of CFADS.